laboon/CS1632_Summer2017/course-info.md

 * **Deliverable 5:** Improving a system based on the results of static analysis.
 * **Final Deliverable:** An analysis and test strategy for a large application.

-Deliverables must be handed in by close of class on the day that it is due.
+Deliverables must be handed in by the beginning of class on the day that it is due.
 Late deliverables will NOT be accepted except in the case of an emergency.

 ## Programming Language Selection